EmiliaWiehe/Tetris/README.md

 ## Questions:
 - how much compared to original tetris
+- what should be in the class and what in main

 ## Project Documentation (~2 pages):
 First of all: don’t confuse this with the documentation in your code.
 You should write your